-On the first day of school, Miss Carrie Bliss intervenes on behalf of a troubled new student, she must figure out to balance her personal and professional lives as her new husband, Charlie, struggles...
+On the first day of school, Miss Carrie Bliss intervenes on behalf of a troubled new student and tries to balance her personal and professional lives.
+Meanwhile, her new husband, Charlie, struggles ...

 Zack and the gang encourages Screech to stand up to a 9th grade bully named Deke Simmons, unaware what causes the guy's rough exterior in which Miss Bliss learns that Deke is illiterate.
 Meanwhile, ...